micans/apparix/README.md

 implemented in C and shipped with bash wrapper functions and completion code.
 The C code was, in hindsight, a slightly heavy hammer (although it must consume many fewer CPU cycles).
-A simple bash shell reimplementation was undertaken many years later, around 2018.
-Izaak thought of the name apparish and added zsh code and additionally contributed a thorough rewrite of the bash completion layer.
+A simple bash shell reimplementation was undertaken many years later, around 2018 and published in the `micans/bash-utils` repository.
+Izaak thought of the name apparish and added zsh code and additionally contributed a thorough rewrite of the bash completion layer (more about that below).

 Martin added appari-fish to the family.
 The valley was peaceful for a while.
-Early 2021 I realised that I still think of the valley as apparix, so I've tweaked documentation and renamed files to revert back to apparix.
+Early 2021 I realised that I still think of the valley as apparix, so I've tweaked documentation and renamed files to revert back to apparix, followed by moving apparix to its own repository.

 The glorious shell code itself is still apparish-rich.
 Stay tuned for further naming shenanigans.
 More relevant, the bash helper functions are still undergoing little tweaks and improvements every now and then.
 When this happens the functionality is described and added to the list of example commands at the top.

+A bleedinge edge fork of apparix lives in [this repo](https://github.com/goedel-gang/bash-utils/), supporting among other things newlines in the directory name that a bookmark points to.
+For various reasons (my dinosaur habits among them) that code did not make it into this repository.
+The main reason you might want to use the dinosaur code here is that I'm a pretty heavy apparix user and add and change things to improve the distant directory experience.
+When something becomes too gnarly I tend to ask Izaak anyway.
+Happy to'ing!